 - The boot should feel as tight-fitting and snug as possible without crushing your foot or cutting off circulation anywhere.

-- Wear the boots around for a half-hour (in the store or at your house if shopping online) to make sure there's no numbness or pressure on any nerves.
+- Wear the boots around for a half-hour (in the store or at your house if shopping online) to make sure there's no numbness, irritation, tingling sensations, or pressure on any nerves.

-Pro tip: They should be uncomfortable when you are standing straight upright, since they are made for skiing, and that's not how you will be standing when you are skiing.
-So make sure you are bending your knees as you are going through this testing process!
+Pro tip: Ski boots should be uncomfortable when you are standing straight upright since they are made for skiing, and that's not the stance you'll have when you are skiing.
+So make sure you are bending your knees and ankles as you are going through this testing process!

 It’s also important to note that some boot manufacturers tend to run wider in the footbed, while others run more narrow.
 So if one brand feels like it isn’t working width-wise, try a different brand entirely and see if that helps!
 Similar story if you have wider calves; there are a lot of boots that have a wider cuff specifically to accommodate!